santi1110/bd-polymorphism-interfaces-reversed-string-santi1110/README.md

 interface found in the java.lang package.
 The constructor of `ReversedString` accepts a `String` which will be the sequence of characters that your class will provide access to in reverse order.

-When implementing the `CharSequnce` interface you should override the following three methods:
+When implementing the `CharSequnce` interface you should override the fo*llowing three method*s:
 - `charAt(int index)`
   - If we create a `ReversedString` with the value "cat", `charAt(0)` should return 't'.
 - `length()`